lliendo/Radar-Plugins/README.rst

   notification details that you'll receive each time a contact is notified.
   This simple plugin will notify your contacts whenever the current or previous status of a check is not OK.

+* UDP-Proxy is a very small plugin that allows you to forward check replies to a UDP socket.
+It might not be really useful but it has been included here as an example to show you how to read a configuration from a YAML using the Radar's plugin API.

 * Plugin-Template includes just a Python plugin template that you can use to start playing around with Radar plugin development.
 It contains all the